-When a booking fee is paid by a hirer, he incurs GST on the amount he pays to the dealer and the dealer accounts for output tax.
+- 24. When a booking fee is paid by a hirer, he incurs GST on the amount he pays to the dealer and the dealer accounts for output tax.
 If the booking fee is forfeited as a result of a cancellation, the forfeited amount by the dealer is not further subject to GST as it is not a supply for GST purposes.
-Hence, the dealer does not have to make any tax adjustments to his accounts.
+Hence, the dealer does not have to make any tax adjustments to his accounts. - 25.
 If the amount is not forfeited and returned to the customer, the dealer who has accounted for output tax on the booking fee may make adjustments by reducing his output tax in his return.
 This is addressed in the GST Accounting Guide.

-5.5.
-Transfer of Agreements.
+Transfer of Agreements

-If the owner of the goods assigns his rights, interests and ownership under a HP to a FI under a block discounting, the transfer is not subject to GST.
+26. If the owner of the goods assigns his rights, interests and ownership under a HP to a FI under a block discounting, the transfer is an exempt supply and is not subject to GST.
+However, the fee imposed by the FI to the owner for this financial facility is a taxable supply subject to GST at a standard rate.